aminahmadahmadi/aaaSvg/README.md

-# SVG
+# aaaSvg

-Make SVG files with python
+aaaSvg is a simple SVG library for simple creation of SVG files with Python.